testcontainers/testcontainers-java/docs/modules/axonserver.md

 This version is more complex and provides additional configuration listed below:
 * `withLicense` where you can provide a path to your license file
 * `withAutoCluster` where you can provide a path to your auto-cluster file
-* `withClusterTemplate` where you can provide a path to your cluster-template file
+* `withConfiguration` where you can provide a path to your `axonserver.properties` file
 * `withAxonServerName` where you can provide Axon Server's name
 * `withAxonServerHostname` where you can provide Axon Server's hostname
 * `withAxonServerInternalHostname` where you can provide Axon Server's internal hostname

 It also includes some utils methods to get the Axon Server Address.

+### Configuration

+For an extensive list of environment variables you can use, please check the [official docs](https://docs.axoniq.io/reference-guide/v/master/axon-server/administration/admin-configuration/configuration#configuration-properties).

 ## Adding this module to your project dependencies